-Heatwaves and drought
+1.2.4 Heatwaves and drought

 The world's changing climate is also likely to give rise to an increase in the frequency of periods of intense heat and drought.
-Though some parts of the world are familiar with the effects of extreme heat, we are beginning to see an increase in severe hot spells in more temperate latitides - for example, the 2003 European heatwave which resulted in thousands of deaths.
+Though some parts of the world are familiar with the effects of extreme heat, we are beginning to see an increase in severe hot spells in more temperate latitides - for example, the 2003 European heatwave which resulted in tens of thousands of deaths (including around 2000 deaths in the U.K., mostly through heat stroke or dehydration).
 In drier parts of the world, this has resulted in an increase in devastating forest fires, and in developing counties an increase in famine.